top of page

 若要紙上尋佛法,筆尖醮乾洞庭湖。

-In other words, it is basically impossible to fully explain this core teaching through words.
-Even a little understanding of this core philosophy can inspire us to start practicing these ideas.
-This is where real learning begins.
-The core teaching tells us that we must start with our minds.
-This is the real work, and it requires our full commitment and dedication.
-But the rewards of this practice are amazing and can change our lives.
+In other words, it’s nearly impossible to fully explain this core teaching with words alone.
+Even a small understanding of this wisdom can inspire us to begin practicing it—and that’s where real learning begins.
+The core teaching tells us that the journey must start with the mind.
+This is the true work, and it takes full commitment and dedication.
+But the rewards of this practice are powerful—they can truly change our lives.